amd/aocl-data-analytics/doc/python_intro.rst

 To install the AOCL-DA Python API simply use the command ``pip install aoclda-*.whl``.

 The wheel, ``aoclda-*.whl``, will install the necessary libraries and dependencies.

-However, on Windows a Fortran runtime library ``libifcore-mt.lib`` is also required, so you will need to install the Intel Fortran compiler and set the environment variable ``FORTRAN_RUNTIME`` to point to the directory containing the corresponding DLL.
+Note that Python support on Windows is currently experimental.
+A Fortran runtime library ``libifcore-mt.lib`` is required, so you will need to install the Intel Fortran compiler and set the environment variable ``FORTRAN_RUNTIME`` to point to the directory containing the corresponding DLL.
+You may also need to install an OpenMP runtime and add it to your Windows environment.
+If you encounter issues using the Python wheel on Windows, please e-mail us on toolchainsupport@amd.com.

 NumPy Arrays
 =============